martinjaros/thesis/sources/6-gps.md

 Vertical projection angle is the angle between the horizon (perpendicular to normal) and a line directly connecting the points.
-Lets construct a triangle connecting the points with the center of the reference ellipsoid, assuming zero flattening, so the normals have intersection in the center ($f = 0 \rightarrow e = 0 \rightarrow \psi = \varphi$).
+Lets construct a triangle connecting the points with the center of the reference ellipsoid as in the illustration below.
+Zero flattening is assumed, so the normals have intersection in the center ($f = 0 \rightarrow e = 0 \rightarrow \psi = \varphi$).

+![Vertical projection angle][vangle]

+The triangle sides are

 $a_\Delta = h_0 + R_{(\varphi_0)}$,